Mert-Can/nd303-c1-advanced-python-techniques-project-starter/starter/Solved_Bugs.md

 ### Requirement 3.
 ***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous.***

+`Bug`:  Running the test fails at requirement 3, producing 4 Objects instead of 0.
+We followed the implemetaion on the previous create filter.
+This is noticed on `line 138` of the `search.py` file.

 ### Requirement 4.
 ***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous and within X kilometers from Earth.***